w2xi/var-name/README.md

 English | [中文](./README-zh_CN.md)

-A VSCode extension powered by large language models that translates Chinese text into various programming language variable naming conventions.
+A VSCode extension powered by large language models that translates text into various programming language variable naming conventions.

+> 🤖 The extension uses SiliconFlow's Qwen/QwQ-32B free model by default, which can be used out of the box.

 ## ✨ Features